Colleges by Location

 Student Services

-At Franklin & Marshall College, there are many amenities that make life on campus pleasant and safe.
+At Franklin & Marshall College, there are many amenities that make life on campus comfortable and safe.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a round-the-clock security patrol.
+There are emergency phone and alarm devices available around the clock.
+There are electronically operated dormitory entrances.
+There is a security patrol available 24/7.
 The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Franklin & Marshall College.

 All in all, campus life at Franklin & Marshall College is rich and vibrant and provides all you need for a comfortable stay.